okaroSec/Elastic-Material/Event IDs/Sysmon Event IDs.md

     - Captures detailed information about access to processes, useful for detecting unauthorized or suspicious process interactions.
 6. **Event ID 11: File Creation**

     - Tracks the creation of files, which can be useful for detecting the presence of malware or unauthorized file modifications.
+File Created
 7. **Event ID 12: Registry Event (Object Create and Delete)**

     - Monitors creation and deletion of registry keys and values, useful for detecting persistence mechanisms used by malware.